MetalheadKen/Strassen-Algorithm/README.md

 # Strassen Algorithm

-Implementation of the Strassen Alogrithm in C
+Implementation of the Strassen Algorithm in C

         The Strassen algorithm, is an algorithm for matrix multiplication.
 It is faster than the standard matrix multiplication algorithm, but would be slower than the